nical/lyon/README.md

 * lyon_core ([documentation](https://nical.github.io/lyon-doc/lyon_core/index.html)): Contains types common to most lyon crates.
 * lyon_extra ([documentation](https://nical.github.io/lyon-doc/lyon_extra/index.html)): various optional utilities.

-There is also a toy [command-line tool](cli) exposing to tessellate SVG path from your favorite terminal.
+There is also a toy [command-line tool](cli) to tessellate SVG path from your favorite terminal.

 Have a look at the [gfx-rs example](examples/gfx_logo) to see how integrating the tessellators in a renderer can look like.

 ## Status

-The focus right now is on implementing a SVG compliant path tessellator (rather than an actual SVG render).
+The focus right now is on improving the tessellators and experimenting with a higher level API (which will become the crate lyon_renderer when ready).

 - path
   - [x] bezier curves (through path flattening)